sertit/eoreader/docs/faq.md

       the side, you can see an example in the [VHR Notebook](https://eoreader.readthedocs.io/en/latest/notebooks/VHR.html)
 - For other constellations, non-orthorectified bands are not supported yet.

-### I want to load projected bands, what do I need to do ?
+### I want to load bands with a custom CRS, what do I need to do ?

-EOReader always loads projected bands (in UTM).
-This may be an issue for:
+For now, EOReader always loads bands with projected CRS (in UTM).
+So in order to do that, you sadly need a reprojection afterward.

+We know that this policy may be an issue for:

 - Sentinel-3 data that are very wide and may have inaccurate georeferencing.
 - DIMAP data provided in WGS84 that need reprojection (and therefore time-consuming processes)

-If needed, we could change this to allow WGS84 representation.
-If so, do not hesitate to open an issue on GitHub !
+If needed, we could change in the future this to allow custom CRS.
+If so, do not hesitate to add comments in [this issue](https://github.com/sertit/eoreader/issues/5) on GitHub !

 ### I want to use Dask with EOReader, what should I do ?